Ordinary Days :

 Late in 2019 I was involved in a production of the remarkable musical Ordinary Days with a fantastic cast and team but a short run.
-It featured as a double bill alongside [title of show] (the MD Guide for that show is also on this website) and the effort level of detail that went into the production strongly suggested it was worth putting down some of the show’s idiosyncrasies and corners for use in future productions.
+It featured as a double bill alongside [title of show] (the MD Guide for that show is also on this website) and the level of detail that went into the production made it seem worth putting down some of the show’s idiosyncrasies and corners for use in future productions.

 As such, Ordinary Days is at its heart a play set to music.
 It is not difficult to imagine a short (and probably less effective) spoken version made up of translated monologues and one-on-one conversations.
-The relatively new term ‘Sonder,’ the awareness that everyone around you has lives that are just as complex and nuanced as yours. applies well to the concept and is something that only Warren has any inkling of.
-One of the main points in Ordinary Days is that despite the intense focus on four people’s life stories, its very restriction hints that they are really just that – four people in a ‘Hundred story’ city full of millions more.
+The relatively new term ‘Sonder’ (the awareness that everyone around you has lives that are just as complex and nuanced as yours) applies well to the concept and is something that only Warren has any inkling of.
+One of the main points in Ordinary Days is that despite the intense focus on four people’s life stories, its very restriction hints that they are really just that – four people in a ‘Hundred story’ city.
 The other key idea is that there is a certain beauty in the ordinary that ‘has to be seen’ to be perceived.

 It is important to note that a lot of the notated vocal lines in the score are somewhat awkward approximations, and your own cast is likely to be using the cast recording as the aural standard for their own learning.
 With very limited ensemble singing there is less pressure to be exact and insisting on following the notation is likely to result in awkward passages at some point in most songs.

 Apart from that, there is a certain simplicity to the show with its limited scene changes, movement and lack of orchestra.
 Also, with almost half the songs being solo monologues it is not too far removed from the style of a cabaret, which makes preparation quite straightforward.
-With the limited need for group rehearsals (as discussed later) visiting an art gallery together might also be a creative bonding/visualising exercise for the cast and production team.
+With the limited need for group rehearsals (as discussed later) visiting an art gallery together might be an inspiring bonding/visualising exercise for both the cast and production team.